 Grand Manan’s southern tip is a “jumping-off point” for migrant raptors, and it is not unusual to see four or five Merlins at once harassing the American Kestrels and Northern Harriers bunching up here for their departure over the water.

 On one afternoon we’ll head offshore ourselves on a pelagic trip and whale watch.
 Recent rarities on our five-hour cruise have included Thick-billed Murre, South Polar Skua, and Lesser Black-backed Gull, and we’re likely to have great looks at Northern Gannet, Atlantic Puffin, and Great, Sooty, and Manx Shearwaters—if herring are schooling in the area, the numbers of birds can be staggering.
 Cetaceans are often numerous, and we can hope for particularly good performances from the Bay’s famous Humpback and Fin Whales; in most years we also get to see the very rare Northern Right Whale.

 We’ll return to our rooms between 5:00 and 6:00 each evening, with a little time to relax, clean up, and tally the day’s sightings before dinner at 7:00.
 Nights on Grand Manan.

 Day 8: Our early departure on the Blacks Harbour ferry will give us one last opportunity to admire the sunrise over the Bay of Fundy; seabirding is as good on the return journey as on the outward trip, and we’ll take the chance to bid farewell to Black-legged Kittiwakes, shearwaters, and Atlantic Puffins.
 We’ll land in Blacks Harbour, then drive on to the Saint John Airport, where the tour will conclude at about 11:00 am.

 * Tour invoices paid by check carry a modest discount.
 Details here.

-This tour is limited to 7 participants with 1 leader.
+This tour is limited to eight participants with one leader.